Scholarships for Advertising Majors

 Sacramento Ad Club, Fred G. Wade Scholarship

-If you are majoring in Advertising, Marketing, or Communications and are entering your junior or senior year at an institution in the Sacramento area (including Chico, Davis Stockton, Modesto, Quincy, or Yuba City), you may be interested in applying for this scholarship, which provides funding of up to $2,000.
+If you are majoring in Advertising, Marketing, or Communications and are entering your junior or senior year at an institution in the Sacramento area (including Chico, Davis Stockton, Modesto, Quincy, or Yuba City), you may be interested in applying for this benevolent fund, which provides funding of up to $2,000.

 University of Texas, Department of Advertising

-The Department offers scholarships to undergraduate students ranging from $500 - $3,000.
-An applicant's academic record, financial need, leadership qualities, and potential for a successful career in Advertising are taken into account when determining scholarship recipients.
+The Department at the University of Texas, recently ranked number one in the US in the advertising field, offers a changing variety of around ten scholarships to undergraduate students ranging from $500 – $3,000.
+An applicant’s academic record, financial need, leadership qualities, and potential for a successful career in Advertising are taken into account when determining scholarship recipients.

 Michigan State University, College of Communication Arts and Sciences

-Both undergraduate and graduate students majoring in Advertising at Michigan State may be eligible for Department scholarships.
-Financial need is taken into consideration, along with the applicant's GPA, and potential for success in the field of Advertising.
+Advertising students in the College of Communications Arts and Sciences at Michigan State may be eligible for both undergraduate and graduate scholarships in the Department.
+Financial need is taken into consideration, along with the applicant’s GPA, and potential for success in the field of Advertising.

 University of Florida, College of Journalism and Communications

-Students studying Advertising and planning on pursuing a career in that area can apply for the Stanley Zack Advertising Scholarship, which provides a one-time payment in the amount of $740.
+Students studying Advertising and planning on pursuing a career in that area can apply for the Stanley Zack Advertising Scholarship, which provides a one-time payment in the amount of $740 from the memorial fund of a remarkable man in the industry.

 Full-time students will provide the University with a personal statement explaining why they chose Advertising as a major and setting out their career goals, along with a resume.
 Letters of recommendation will also be accepted.